Schools with Import-Export Degrees and Programs: How to Choose

 Level of Award

-Individuals with no experience who are interested in a career in international business will benefit from an undergraduate degree in business administration augmented with international relations courses and study-abroad opportunities.
+Students who are new to the field of international business will benefit from an undergraduate degree in business administration augmented with international relations courses and study-abroad opportunities.
 Alternatively, a student can obtain a degree in international relations and take business courses.
 Working professionals can enroll in a certificate program specifically to learn about the import-export business.
 Those wanting to advance their careers can enroll in a master's degree program.

 Some certificate and degree programs offer a practicum or internship, which can be very useful in gaining real-world experience.
-Students may also benefit from schools that have study-abroad programs, which can be highly beneficial for networking as well as cultural awareness.
+Students may also benefit from schools that have study-abroad programs, which can provide networking opportunities as well as cultural awareness.

 Aspiring import-export specialists may wish to seek programs that include certification training in the curriculum.
 For example, some schools structure programs to prepare graduates to take the National Association of Small Business International Trade Educators' Global Business Professional credentialing exam.